How To Prepare For The DOT Physical

 CDL Drivers with Diabetes

-Commercial drivers who have diabetes must prove that they have their blood sugar under control and it will not interfere with their performance on the job.
-Bring your most recent results of a Hemoglobin A1C (HgbA1C) test, your medicines and your blood sugar logs to the physical so your medical examiner has confidence in your ability to control your diabetes.
+Commercial drivers who have diabetes must prove that they have their blood sugar under control and it will not interfere with their job.
+Bring your most recent results of a Hemoglobin A1C (HgbA1C) test.
+Also bring your medicines and your blood sugar logs.
+This will help the medical examiner learn about your ability to control your diabetes.

 CDL Drivers with Sleep Apnea

 Your DOT physical will not include a sleep test, but it is important to tell your DOT doctor if you have sleep apnea or use a CPAP machine.
-If so, be sure to bring data and readings from your machine (the sleep log) that proves your use of the CPAP machine and your health.
-The more historical data you have, the more confidence your medical examiner will have that you are fit to do your job as required by the FMCSA.
+If so, bring data and readings from your machine (the sleep log) that proves your use of the CPAP machine and your health.
+The more historical data you have, the more confidence your medical examiner will have that you are fit to do your job.

 CDL Drivers with Heart Issues

 Heart issues tend to be one of the more nerve-wracking conditions for commercial drivers.
-They don’t immediately disqualify you from passing your DOT physical, but it’s important to bring as much documentation to your physical as possible.
-You should bring a letter from your heart specialist that explains your medical history, and be prepared to bring results from a recent stress test or an Echocardiogram.
+They don’t immediately disqualify you from passing your DOT physical.
+However, it’s important to bring as much documentation to your physical as possible.
+You should bring a letter from your heart specialist that explains your medical history.
+Additionally, bring results from a recent stress test or an Echocardiogram.

 CDL Drivers with Lost Limbs

-In the event that you’ve lost use of an arm, leg, foot or hand, you may still be able to secure a DOT medical certificate.
-As with everything, though, it requires additional documentation.
+In the event that you’ve lost use of an arm, leg, foot or hand, you may still be able to get a DOT medical certificate.
+But, you’ll need it additional documentation.
 Bring a note from your physician that explains the condition or injury and clears you of any work-related restrictions.
-Certain injuries may require a Skilled Performance Examination in order to pass the DOT physical, but your medical examiner will talk you through that on the day of the exam.
+Certain injuries may require a Skilled Performance Examination in order to pass the DOT physical.
+Your medical examiner will talk you through that on the day of the exam.

 Remember, your medical examiner will try to work with you, but only if you bring the proper documentation to prove that you’re fit for the job.
 Do your part to bring the right information with you and your DOT physical should be efficient and successful.